 In May 2015 FMS-WM purchased hybrid capital debt instruments issued by DEPFA through the funding vehicles: DEPFA Funding II LP, DEPFA Funding III LP and DEPFA Funding IV LP, at a discount of approximately EUR 459 million.
 The remaining hybrid securities issued by these vehicles not acquired by FMS-WM were subsequently acquired by DEPFA, such that DEPFA and FMS-WM jointly hold 100% of DEPFA's hybrid capital debt instruments with an aggregate nominal value of EUR 1.2 bn.

 In January 2016, FMS-WM published a buy-back offer for DEPFA’s covered bonds.
-This successful buy-back provides the basis for the faster unwinding of the DEPFA Group’s two subsidiaries, DEPFA ACS Bank and DEPFA Pfandbrief Bank International.
+This successful buy-back provides the basis for the faster unwinding of the DEPFA Group’s two subsidiaries, DEPFA ACS BANK DAC (DEPFA ACS) and DEPFA Pfandbrief Bank International S. A. (DEPFA PBI).
 FMS-WM has purchased as of the 29th of July 2016 a total nominal amount of EUR 5.6 bn of DEPFA group covered bonds.
 Covered bonds in a nominal amount of EUR 2.6 bn were purchased in the context of the public tender offer and a further EUR 3 bn were acquired by FMS-WM under bilateral agreements with investors.

 The purchases by FMS-WM of the various debt instruments issued by the DEPFA group aim at preparing an accelerated wind down of DEPFA.
 In a next step DEPFA group's liabilities could be reduced and, in cooperation with FMS-WM, the cover pools of DEPFA ACS and DEPFA PBI could be adjusted accordingly.
 This may significantly reduce DEPFA's balance sheet in the mid-term and this strategy may affect the future market liquidity of the outstanding securities issued by DEPFA ACS and DEPFA PBI.